Why Having a Great Relationship With Your Pharmacist Is Important

 The impact a pharmacist can have

 I’ve personally referred many people to our clinic pharmacist.
-In my experience as a nurse, I’ve seen first-hand the value our pharmacist has had on their quality of life.
+In my experience as a nurse, I’ve seen first-hand the impact our pharmacist has had on their quality of life.

-Many did not realize we had a pharmacist that offered support and services.
+Many did not realize we have a pharmacist who offers support and services.
 Their experiences with her were similar to what the research shows: strong relationships between patients and pharmacists improve one’s ability to manage their medications and health.
 After seeing our pharmacist, I had many people tell me how much better they felt about managing their medication plans and advocating for themselves at PCP appointments.4

 With many smaller pharmacies dying out, and chain and mailout pharmacies taking their place, you may be worried that finding a pharmacist to help you will be hard.
 However, pharmacists now work in several places, from grocery stores to clinics.